dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 Don't fall for the fallacy that "smart contracts/blockchain programs should be simple; there's no need to overcomplicate things!"

 Such statements often misrepresent the engineering reality.
-The reality is not "I don't want to" but "I can’t".
+The reality is not "I don't want to" but "I can’t."

 ## AO Through My Eyes

-AO is a computing system running on Arweave, aimed at achieving verifiable infinite computational power.
+[AO](https://ao.arweave.dev/) is a computing system running on [Arweave](https://www.arweave.org/), aimed at achieving verifiable infinite computational power.

 AO stands for Actor Oriented.
-As the name suggests, this implies that decentralized applications running on AO need to adopt design and programming methods based on the [actor model](https://en.wikipedia.org/wiki/Actor_model).
+As the name suggests, this implies that decentralized applications running on AO need to adopt design and programming methods based on the [Actor model](https://en.wikipedia.org/wiki/Actor_model).

 In fact, AO is not the first to apply actor model to blockchain (or "decentralized infrastructure").